 Sound levels were, on average, higher during installation activity compared to periods of no installation activity in the frequency range 10-5000 Hz with a median increase of 8.2 dB re 1 µPa (interquartile range = 6.7 dB re 1 µPa).

 Average sound levels were found to be louder at times when the WEC was producing power compared to times when the device was in situ and not producing power in the frequency range 10- 1000 Hz with a prominent peak in the frequency range 57-63 Hz.

 From the long term monitoring of the site it has been identified that the sound levels are highly variable, and it is difficult to determine the effect of the wave energy converter in such a variable ambient noise environment.

 |Habitat Change||Invertebrates||Video monitoring of seabed habitat.||Environmental monitoring at FaBTest will focus on site-specific (not device-specific) seabed habitat monitoring.
 This regulatory system ensures that risk of damage to sensitive seabed habitats by installation, operation and decommissioning of deployments at FaBTest is minimised. |

-Underwater camera work is undertaken at 24 locations within the FaBTest site annually in late spring/early summer.
+Underwater camera work is undertaken at 24 locations within the FaBTest site annually in late spring/early summer, although is currently paused.

 Where appropriate, work will comply to best practice as set out in Ware, S.J. and Kenny, A.J., (2001) ‘Guidelines for the conduct of benthic studies at marine aggregate extraction sites’ and Coggan et al. (2008) ‘Recommended operating guidelines (ROG) for underwater video and photographic imaging techniques.